-Q27 Please tick the boxes that best describe how far they can walk without severe discomfort and how long it takes them
+Q45: How far can they walk without having severe discomfort and how long does it take them?

 Try timing your child rather than just guessing.
 Remember this is an average, so take into account your child's bad days.

-There is no definition of severe discomfort except that the law says it is less than severe pain.
 Can your child walk at all on their bad days?
 Are they in severe discomfort all the time when they walk, or does it begin after a certain distance?
 If possible, measure how far they can walk, rather than trying to estimate.
-If you find it difficult and cannot tick a box, explain the reason why in question 31.
+If you find it difficult and cannot tick a box, explain the reason why in question 53.